Gunnika/Reddit-Flair-Detector/README.md

 ### Data Pre-Processing
 The Data pre-processing step involved cleaning the data for better representation and usability.
+In this:
-The stop words were removed, words tokenized and coverted into lowercase.
+- The stop words were removed
+- words tokenized
+- words converted into lowercase
+- Useful words concatenated to a sentence

 ### Building a Flair Detector
 Different models analysed: